 My Year in the Middle by Lila Quintero Weaver

 This is a post-Civil Rights Movement story with a slow build and a quiet rhythm set in the 1970s in a small fictional town in Alabama.
-Lu Olivera sits in the middle row in her 6th grade class, the no man’s land of desegregation.
+Lu Olivera sits in the middle row in her 6th-grade class, the no man’s land of desegregation.
 It’s the line she teeters on being Argentinean-American and on the verge of losing her newly boy-crazy friends.
 There are lines she likes to cross like the finish line of a distance running race, but taking sides based on race is not one of them.
 But her new running friend Belinda is black and the boy she likes is liberal, and now she’s not sure where she belongs — in the middle, on the white side, or on the black side.
-This is a timely story that will resonate for anyone who’s faced decisions between right and wrong and speaking up or staying quiet. [middle grade, ages 8 and up]
+This is a timely story that will resonate with anyone who’s faced decisions between right and wrong and speaking up or staying quiet. [middle grade, ages 8 and up]

 Track series by Jason Reynolds